If you had to leave work because of COVID-19 you should be able to get Unemployment Insurance.

 If the DUA approves your application and if you might return to your work after the coronavirus pandemic dies down, stay in touch with your employer.

 You do not need to give DUA any medical documentation to show you are not working because of the coronavirus.
-But, if your employer is asking you to return to work and you are worried about your health, it will be helpful to get a note from your health care provider.
+But, if your employer is asking you to return to work and you cannot return because you have "reasonable concerns" for your health, it could help you to get a note from your health care provider.

 If you miss a UI deadline because of the coronavirus or its effects, you will be excused for missing the deadline.
 But pay attention to all communications from the Department of Unemployment Assistance so you can avoid any problems or delays in getting UI.